 - 103 unique unknown cultivars – some are likely seedlings.
 However, MORP took care to collect from grafted – not seedling trees – so many of these unique unknowns are also likely named historic cultivars not listed in the ARS dataset

 - 195 cultivars in total out of 489 MORP samples

 Testing made possible by a 2015 Colorado USDA Specialty Crop Block Grant award to MORP

-Montezuma Orchard Restoration Project (MORP) presents two annual events where you may purchase heritage apple trees.
-Mark your calendars for the annual Heritage Apple Tree Sale on the third SAT in June, and the annual Orchard Social and Harvest Festival on the second SAT in October.
+Montezuma Orchard Restoration Project (MORP) presents three annual events where you may purchase heritage apple trees.
+Mark your calendars for Heritage Apple Tree Sales on the fourth SAT in APRIL and third SAT in JUNE plus the Orchard Social and Heritage Apple Tree Sale on the second SAT in October.
 In between events, you may schedule a special visit to the MORP nursery when you buy 10 trees or more.

 Choose rare apple varieties hand-grafted by MORP.
 Proceeds benefit the establishment of school, community, and public orchards by growing and donating these rare genetics across Colorado, made possible by a USDA Specialty Crop Block Grant Award.
 Contact us if you think your organization may qualify for donated trees.
 The orchard site must be a public or community space with good wildlife fence, water, and labor to care for the trees.
-So far this year, tree sales have raised over $17,000 towards MORP’s orchard and “re-orcharding” program!
-Lucky for the general public, hundreds of trees remain to choose from.
 See here for our current availability list.
 Please note that donated trees are selected from a separate list.

 Trees are $60.
 Did you know that MORP members receive $10 off each heritage tree purchased, qualify for an additional bulk tree discount (buy 30 or more trees and get $20 off each tree), and receive special member-only invites to tree sales?
 Not a member yet?
 Become one today We thank you.